Research Opportunities

 Off Campus

-Your peers have had excellent success volunteering, and even getting paid, to do research around town and around the world.
-Check out the Biology Department Advising Canvas Page (you must be a current XU biology student to access this page) for lists of current opportunities.
+Xavier Bio Department students have had excellent success volunteering and even getting paid to do research around town at institutions like Cincinnati Children's Hospital, the Cincinnati Zoo, UC College of Medicine and Woods Hudson Cancer Research Laboratory.
+We also help you with applications to summer programs around the country and world.
+Check out the Biology Department Advising Canvas Page (you must be a current XU biology student to access this page) for workshops, tips and lists of current opportunities.

 Senior Research Courses

-Even if you do not begin doing research before your senior year, there are a few course options available for you:
+Even if you do not begin doing research before your senior year, there are course options available for you.
+Every student is required to complete a capstone project:

 • BIOL-496: Senior Capstone Seminar – In this one semester course you will complete an in-depth review of primary literature on a specialized topic.
 Your efforts will culminate in a written review paper and an oral presentation.

 • BIOL-497: Experimental Biology Lab – In this one semester course you will work in a small group to develop and complete a novel research project.
 You will present your results in a thesis paper, an oral presentation, and at a poster session.
-You may also be invited to present your work at a national conference.
+You may also be invited to present your work at a national conference, and, sometimes, these turn into published papers.